 Title Description Reference Platform Verification The operating system or application code are expected to verify the correct version of all platform components it depends on, and it shall match the corresponding information from the guidance document.
 Section 3.3.1.1 Secure Boot The operating system or application code are expected to make use of the Secure Boot Mode by setting IVT Boot Configuration Word and Memory Verification Services.
-Section 3.12-3.
-14 of [6], Section 30.11 of [3], Section 8 of [7] Protection from Attacker's Physical Access The operational environment must protect the TOE against physical access of attackers.
+[7], Section 31 of [3], Section 8 of [5] Protection from Attacker's Physical Access The operational environment must protect the TOE against physical access of attackers.
 Note: The TOE protects itself against LIMITED physical attacker resistance.
-Section 2.1 Secure Debug The integrating environment is expected to configure the debug functionality as described in Section 3.6.2 of [7] to meet the extra physical attacker resistance.
-Section 3.6.2 of [7].
+Section 2.1 Secure Debug The integrating environment is expected to configure the debug functionality as described in Section 3.6.2 of [5] to meet the extra physical attacker resistance.
+Section 3.6.2 of [5].
 Ensure UID Uniqueness The platform has a 64-bit UID and NXP ensures uniqueness across platform instances.
 Although the probability is low to have the same UID for a platform instance with another type of device, the actors in charge of platform management shall ensure there is no UID confliction, and hence the UID is unique to the platform instance depending on use case.
 Section 2.1 Key Management out of the Platform Cryptographic keys and certificates outside of the Platform are subject to secure key management procedures.
 Keys shall be provisioned for corresponding security functions, including: attestation, memory authentication and encryption, secure debug.
-Section 7 of [7] Secure Update The operating system or application code are expected to enable secure communication for security update, and in case of update, the update image is expected to be properly signed and distributed in secure manner as well.
+Section 7 of [5] Secure Update The operating system or application code are expected to enable secure communication for security update, and in case of update, the update image is expected to be properly signed and distributed in secure manner as well.
 The operating system or application code are expected to use the anti-roll back feature.
 As a flash-less device, there is finite number of anti-roll back counter updates (fuses) and further procedure shall be taken once the counter limit is reached.
-Section 13.7 of [3], Section 6.5 of [7], Section 3.2 of [8][9] SW Integration The operating system or application code are expected to ensure the correct version of the HSE firmware is integrated and configured Sections 4 & 5 of [7] Memory Protection For IP and data needs protection and prevent dump, it shall use memory verification function Section 8 of [7]
+Section 31 of [3], Sections 6.5 and 11 of [5] SW Integration The operating system or application code are expected to ensure the correct version of the HSE firmware is integrated and configured Sections 4 & 5 of [5] Memory Protection For IP and data needs protection and prevent dump, it shall use memory verification function Section 8 of [5] Lifecycle Management The operating system or application code are expected to configure the LC state according the stage of product development and deployment.
+Section 3.3.8 of [5] All information provided in this document is subject to legal disclaimers.
+2023 NXP B.V.
+All rights reserved.